derekchengg/Terminal-Chat/README.md

 - The application handles errors related to socket creation, binding, and message sending/receiving.

 ## Code Structure
-- `s-talk.c` contains the main application code.
+- `simpletalk.c` contains the main application code.
 - `list.h` and `list.c` implements a simple linked list data structure used within the application for managing messages.